frenkel/timer-for-harvest/README.md

 - [Improve UI](https://github.com/frenkel/timer-for-harvest/issues/34) to speed up the new entry process.

 ## Building
-If you want to build the applicatin yourself you'll need rust, cargo and the gtk3 development libraries installed.
+If you want to build the application yourself you'll need rust, cargo, bindgen, clang and the gtk3 development libraries installed.
 You can then run `cargo build --release` to generate the binary in `target/release/`.